Letztes Update: 30. January 2025

 How high are the yields?

 Let’s take an example: Beyond Meat Inc. is currently in high demand among borrowers.
-They are prepared to pay 38.96% per year for the loan.
-You have USD 1,000 worth of shares in Beyond Meat Inc. in your custody account and your shares are lent out, you will receive USD 194.80 per year (half of USD 389.60 goes to Saxo Bank – other providers give nothing or a smaller share to their clients).
+These are ready to pay 12.68% per year for the loan.
+You have USD 1,000 worth of shares in Beyond Meat Inc. in your portfolio and your stocks are lent out, you will receive USD 63.40 per year (half of USD 126.80 goes to Saxo Bank – other providers give nothing or a smaller share to their customers).
 In most cases, however, securities are not lent for an entire year.
 Accordingly, the annual interest rate would be calculated down to the effective period.

 Conclusion securities lending Saxo Bank

-The introduction of securities lending at Saxo Bank offers clients the opportunity to completely eliminate their custody fees.
-In addition, additional income can be generated by lending securities, thereby increasing the return on the portfolio.
+With the introduction of securities lending, Saxo Bank offers its customers the opportunity to generate additional income by lending securities and thus increase the return of their portfolio.
 However, you should be aware of the risks.
 Saxo makes the activation and management of securities lending simple and transparent, so you always have an overview.

 Transparency and disclaimer